Professional cleaning services tips and advice for cleaning auto shop bathrooms, and the advantages to going green.

 If the average university bathroom is as filthy as reported, imagine the restroom and floor in a busy auto shop.

-Obviously, cleaning is necessary, but getting rid of bacteria completely is a fantasy.
+Cleaning is necessary, but getting rid of bacteria entirely is a fantasy.

 The idea is to clean it beyond the expectations of your pickiest customer.

 Your employees will appreciate the healthy, clean environment, your client won't lambast you on Yelp, and you run a lower risk of coming up on the wrong side of your county health department.